 What you pay for covered services

 In-network (IN) Out-of-network (OON)

 - Deductible - Not presently available

+- Copayment may apply

-- Copayment applies after deductible is met
+- Coinsurance may apply after deductible is met

-Note: Teladoc Health is the only covered vendor.
+Note: As of Jan.
+1, 2021, Blue Cross Online Visits is the only covered vendor.
+Online visits by a vendor not selected by MESSA will NOT be covered.

 For your plan's specific benefit levels, log in to your MyMESSA account at messa.org.